 Elysian also offers luxury of another sort.

-“For all of our properties, we use Valley Waste, which is a company that comes in and grabs trash for our residents,” Daicy said.
+“For all of our properties, we use Valet Waste, which is a company that comes in and grabs trash for our residents,” Daicy said.
 “So (residents) get containers for trash and recycling, set them outside their door five nights a week.
-Valley Waste comes in and collects it, so residents don’t have to worry about going up and down the stairs.”
+Valet Waste comes in and collects it, so residents don’t have to worry about going up and down the stairs.”

 Elysian properties are designed to create a wide demographic base from which to draw prospective renters, according to Daicy.

 “We cater to anyone from an 18-year-old who is getting her first apartment to someone who is coming out of a home for 20 years and is looking to not worry about maintenance, yard care and all that.”

 Accommodation variations among Elysian properties include overall size and levels of occupant density and the availability of townhomes and loft spaces to fit specific renter demands.

 A welcoming policy toward pet owners is another element Daicy says is attractive to many potential renters.

 “Dogs (and cats) are allowed and we don’t have any weight limits, which is a difficulty when you are searching for an apartment home with a pet,” she said.

 “Instead of having to go get a home with a yard, this is a great alternative.
 We realize that many of our potential residents have pets and enjoy that sort of a lifestyle, so we wanted to make it more convenient, where living in an apartment home is actually a luxury for them as well.”

 The site also includes a half-acre fenced dog park, which Daicy says has proven to be a very popular feature.